 The annual event of Ardbeg Day is great with much fanfare and whisky drinking.
 When possible, we visit Dullstroom for this event.
 During our 2014 visit, John managed to taste the Auriverdes, but we have not had a formal “Whisky of the Week” tasting for this release.
 When this dram for came up for tasting, we decided to invite a whisky friend around.
 Paul joined us this past Friday to share in the exploration of this limited release Ardbeg.
 Auriverdes was launched for Ardbeg Day 2014.

 The name Auriverdes has Portuguese connections and loosely translates as Auri (to shine like gold ) verdes (Green).
 It refers to the golden whisky and the iconic Ardbeg green bottle.
 Gold and green is also the colours of the Brazilian Flag.
 As it was the World Cup Soccer in Brazil, the Ardbeg Day theme was sport.
 Ardbeg Auriverdes is released without an age statement.

 It was distilled in 2002 and matured in traditional second fill American oak casks.
 However, the traditional casks had their cask heads removed and replaced with new American oak cask heads.
-According to some research the one cask head was toasted lightly (to invoke vanilla flavours) and the other one darker (to invoke mocha).
+According to some research the one cask head was toasted lightly (to bring out some vanilla flavours) and the other one darker (to bring out some mocha flavours).